kyleu/databaseflow/doc/src/export/databaseExport.md

 * Dependency-injected service that provides (optionally audited) methods to search or change your models.

-* A GraphQL schema (via Sangria) that provides methods to concurrently search, query, and mutate using GraphQL.
+* A high-performance GraphQL schema (via Sangria) that provides methods to concurrently search, query, and mutate using GraphQL.

 * Twirl view templates for administration, including system-wide search, model forms, and foreign key relations.